 Understanding the Power of Worship in Community

-When we were in lockdown, I found I was not participating in virtual worship services at home the same way I would when gathered with other people.
+During 2020's COVID-19 lockdown, I found I was not participating in virtual worship services at home the same way I would when gathered with other people.

 Instead of singing or praying out loud, I would merely listen.
 Rather than standing, lifting my hands, or bowing my head, I would be still in my kitchen chair or living room couch.